ji-zai/personal-site/content/essays/dear-founder.md

 date: "Feb 26, 2024"
 xLink: "https://x.com/jisnuzai"
 ---
 Truth seeking ability is the most valuable skill for founders.

 Seeking truth enables you to make better decisions, manage stress, be more productive, think longer term, be more ambitious, and therefore succeed in the ways you want to succeed.

 Our minds default to telling ourselves lies.
 These lies feel good in the moment, but they’ll kill your ability to grow as a founder, and as a person.

-It's easier to say "the market wasn't there yet", than:

-“I decided to shut down the company even though I believe the market will be strong in five years, but I don’t have the patience to wait that long because of my craving to appear successful in the eyes of my family and friends.
-I can’t stand the thought of everyone thinking I’m a failure for possibly five more years, so I'm going to try to find a product angle that'll generate money quickly.”

-It's easier to say "we ran out of money", than:

-"We could pull it off if I fire everyone, and the cofounders and I move to more_affordable_place to extend our runway by a couple of years as we patiently grinded it out.
-But I have friends here.
-I like my apartment and oh, I just had a date with this really cool person and want to explore a future with them that I believe is more important than this company."

-It's easier to say "we didn't find the growth we needed", than:

-"I decided to stop working on my company because after spending 2 years on it, I realized it wasn't a problem I cared about deeply.
-I didn't want to squander a decade of my life working on something I'm not passionate about."

-You don't have to be this honest with the people you talk to, but you absolutely must brutally honest with yourself.

 It’s only when you see, and accept the truth for what it is, that you can grow yourself in the ways you want to.